Basketball Offense - Zone Offense

 11. Triple-threat position on the perimeter

-Make sure your players receive the ball in "triple-threat" position, ready to shoot, look inside and pass, or penetrate.
-Don't allow perimeter players the bad habit of catching and dribbling.
-Unless there is a gap for a quick attack to the hoop, players should receive the pass in triple-threat position.
+Make sure your players receive the ball in triple-threat position, ready to shoot, look inside and pass, or penetrate.
+Unless there is a gap for a quick attack ('split-step') to the hoop, players should receive the pass in triple-threat position.

 12. One last strategy:

-If you have the lead and the opponent switches to zone defense, and if you are not confident that you can beat their zone, you can refuse to play against it.
-Instead, you go into a "4-corners" delay offense.
-Since you have the lead, they will have to eventually come out a play you man-to-man.
-Of course, this strategy won't work if there is an offensive shot clock rule.
-Also, if your forte is a fast-breaking style, going to a delay game may be the worst thing you can do!
+If there is no shot clock rule and if you have the lead and the opponent switches to zone defense, you can back the ball out and go into a "4-corners" delay offense.
+Since you have the lead, they will have to come out a play you man-to-man.
+But caution, if your forte is a fast-breaking style, going to a delay game may be the worst thing you can do.

 For specific offenses against specific zone defenses see the following pages: